 Before entering the office, you will be required to put your mask on.
 If you do not have one, we have them available at the entrance.
 You will always be asked to wear your mask while in the office, except when you are actively receiving dental treatment.
 This will help us minimize the exposure of the personnel not actively involved with your dental treatment.
 To further protect our front desk personnel, we installed sneeze guards.
 In our waiting room, we have installed Dyson Pure Cool Cryptomic with HEPA filter to continuously remove air borne particles.

 We are working extremely hard to minimize contact and maintain 6 feet of safe distance between patients.
-We are spacing our appointments to have no more than two people in the waiting area at any given time (in most cases, you will be the only person).
-To achieve this, we are asking our adult patients to arrive alone.
-If you need an escort due to your medical situation, please advise us in advance so we can make proper accommodations.
+We are spacing our appointments to minimize a number of patients in the waiting area at any given time.

-In addition, we are placing a few benches directly outside of the office, so if there is more than one person in the waiting area, you can comfortably wait outside.
+In addition, we placed a few benches directly outside of the office, so if you uncomfortable in the waiting area, you can comfortably wait outside.

 As the world learns daily on the best ways to cope with Covid-19, so do we.
 We welcome your feedback and questions, and are happy to address your concerns, as we will strive daily to keep our patients and our personnel safe.